MatthewRayUK/mattbot_discordbot/README.md

 This is a simple Discord bot that allows users to participate in a quiz with multiple-choice questions.
 The bot picks a random quiz question from a predefined list and sends it to users.
 Users can respond with their answer by typing `!answer [option number]` to get feedback on whether they were correct.

-It also allows users to share their progress on the course - 100 Days of Code using a command
+It also allows users to share their progress on the course - 100 Days of Code using a command `!progress [day completed number]`

 ## Quiz Features